NafanJ/kodi-scripts/README.md

 # Kodi Scripts

 This repository contains Bash scripts to help manage TV show files: `nfo_files.sh` and `rename.sh`.
 These scripts are designed to simplify the process of organising and renaming files for a TV show.
+I usually pull these down when I reimage my machine.

 ## rename.sh